 It was towards the end of the hour.
 I was trying to spend time individually with each student.
 It seems like there is one student in every group that thinks the entire hour is for them and unfortunately, I had this student early in the line… so I was running behind.

 As I was coming down the tee-line, I noticed that this gal was starting a lot of her golf shots to the right.
 When I got to her… I had one question for her.
 I asked her “ Where is your face pointing at impact?”

 She confidently looked at me and said “At the golf ball, of course.”
 Right away, I knew we were not talking about the same thing.
 So, I asked her to point to her face.
 Of course, she pointed to the one on her very own head.
-I knew I had not communicated very well or at all.
+I knew right away that I had not communicated very well or at all with her.

-In the many years that I’ve been doing this, you would be surprised at the number of “better players” that benefited for me taking just a few minutes to go over the parts of a golf club.
+In the many years that I’ve been talking about the parts of a club, you would be surprised at the number of “better players” that have benefited for me taking just a few minutes to go over the parts of a golf club.

 Find links to other articles for beginning golfers below…

 - Putting Lesson

 - Solid Putts: Know Where The Center Of Your Putter Face Is

 - December Golf Clinics SRQ

 - 9 Simple Ways To Improve Your Weekly Golf Practice Schedule